 - Number of Guests at Walk-in: 15

 - Description: Prime tables are considered to be the best tables at Tao Las Vegas thanks to their close proximity to the dance floor and DJ booth.
 With a prime table, you’ll get seated at either an upper or lower dance floor table.
 The upper dance floor tables are located in Tao’s Moat (as described above), and the lower dance floor tables are on the dance floor itself.
 If you want “in your face” action, the lower dance floor tables are the perfect choice because there’s literally only a rope separating you from the other guests.
-Contact us for a price quote or to reserve your prime table today.

 Other Table Options: Opium Room

 Off the Voyeur hallway, there’s a lesser known area of the club known as the Opium Room.
 This is Tao’s hip-hop room.
 (You’ll still hear hip-hop music in the main room, but the Opium Room plays hip-hop music exclusively.)
 The Opium Room isn’t open on all nights, though.
 You’ll find table availability here on big holiday weekends or on New Year’s Eve.

 If you get a table in here, you’re more than welcome to go to the main room anytime you’d like as well.
 Just be sure to let your cocktail server know, and she’ll hold your table and bottles for you.